Dashlane/pqc.js/README.md

 ### Change the path of the WebAssembly

-The second optional parameter of the builders is the path of the WebAssembly file.
+The second optional parameter of the builders is the path to the WebAssembly file.

 ## Implementation notes